EJFleet/PP2/README.md

 * My mentor Brian Macharia for his help, clear explanations and advice on solving a bug
 * Amy Richardson for facilitating our weekly standups and being a font of information and encouragement
+* Monika Mak, Fergal Mulligan and Sarah McLoughlin on Slack for their feedback
 * My friends and family for testing the project on their devices and offering words of encouragement